Virginia governor race: See the Election Day map

 VIRGINIA GOVERNOR'S RACE BETWEEN YOUNGKIN AND MCAULIFFE: WHAT TO KNOW

-According to polling, economic issues matter most to Virginia voters, followed closely by education, which has taken center stage amid the national attention on the Loudoun County school district over critical race theory as well as the sexual assault against a girl in a school bathroom by a boy wearing a skirt.
+According to the latest Washington Post-Schar School poll, Virgina voters care the most about education, which has taken center stage amid the national attention Loudoun County school district has received over critical race theory and the alleged sexual assault against a girl in a school bathroom by a boy wearing a skirt.

 ELECTION DAY: VIRGINIA, NEW JERSEY POLLS OPEN IN GOVERNOR'S RACE SEEN AS REFERENDUM ON BIDEN: LIVE